 5. Documentation:

-- The inspector will complete a checklist, which outlines the specific requirements to pass the inspection.
+- The inspector will complete a checklist, which outlines the specific requirements to pass the inspections.

 6. Feedback: